 2. Look for Damp or Discolored Spots

-If you notice any unexplained damp patches or discoloration on walls, ceilings, or floors, it’s a potential red flag.
-Even a small, slow leak can cause water to accumulate, leading to stains or dampness.
-Pay attention to these areas, especially around bathrooms, kitchens, and basements, as leaks often start around plumbing fixtures or pipes.
-If the spot feels warm, the leak might be from a hot water pipe.
+Unexplained damp patches or discoloration on walls, ceilings, or floors could be a sign of a slow leak.
+Pay close attention to areas around bathrooms, kitchens, and basements where plumbing fixtures are common.
+If the spot feels warm, the leak may be from a hot water pipe.

 3. Check for Mold or Mildew

-Mold and mildew thrive in moist environments, so their appearance inside your home can indicate a hidden leak.
-If you notice a musty smell or see black or greenish mold in areas that should be dry, investigate further.
-Mold can grow behind walls and in areas with poor ventilation, making it difficult to spot at first.
-Even if you can’t see visible mold, a persistent damp or musty odor can be a sign that water is seeping in from a hidden source.
+Mold and mildew thrive in moist environments, so their presence in your home can indicate a hidden leak.
+A musty smell or visible black or green mold in normally dry areas means it’s time to investigate.
+Mold can grow behind walls and in poorly ventilated spaces, making it hard to spot initially.

 4. Monitor Water Pressure Changes